litixsoft/mongodb-adapter/README.md

 func main() {
 	// Initialize a MongoDB adapter and use it in a Casbin enforcer:
-	// The adapter will use the database named "casbin".
+	// The adapter accept a mongodb uri string, a *mongo.Database or *mongo.Collection
-	// If it doesn't exist, the adapter will create it automatically. a := mongodbadapter.NewAdapter("mongodb://127.0.0.1:27017") // Your MongoDB URI.
+    // If no database given in uri string, the adapter will use the database named "casbin". a := mongodbadapter.NewAdapter("mongodb://127.0.0.1:27017") // Your MongoDB URI.

 	// Or you can use an existing DB "abc" like this: